Alumni Event | Debat

 In the 2020 Leiden Cleveringa Meeting, which will be held online rather than in person because of corona measures in the Netherlands and abroad, we want to consider from different perspectives the topical theme of the corrosion of international relations.

-We are asking four Leiden professors to give a short address about this corrosion from the perspective of their specialism.
+We are asking five Leiden professors to give a short address about this corrosion from the perspective of their specialism.
 They will then debate the matter together.

 The following professors have been invited: